elec-e8408-mini-project-2025/project-documentation/README.md

 The calory calculation is based on Wilkin et. al. [5] findings on average energy expenditure for young average health adults.
 Their findings have been applied to suit the metric system and by converting Kilojoules into calories by using the conversion of 1 kilojoule equalling 239 calories.
 With this process the calory consumption for 1 km hike is estimated to be 56 calories and thus calory consumption per step is

 $$0.00076 km \cdot 56 = 0.04256\,\text{calories}$$

-## Software-system attributes

-### Reliability

-- In case GPS data is tracked, the system MUST log and save the current location in periodically (15s)
-- In above mentioned case the system MUST NOT miss 2 consecutive loggings of location data

-### Security

-- The LilyGo watch MUST only send hiking data to a paired device
-- The LilyGo watch MUST only be discoverable during pairing with the RPi
-- The RPi MUST periodically check if the watch is within range, the LilyGo MUST NOT attempt to connect to the RPi automatically